Panoptic Vision-Language Feature Fields: Conclusion and Future Work

-\textbf{Contrastive learning of instance features.} From the instance feature field, we can predict $\mathcal{\hat{F_I}}$ of every pixel for each viewpoint.
-With the precomputed instance masks, we apply contrastive learning~\cite{jiang2021guided, xie2020pointcontrast} on the rendered instance features to encourage features on the same instance to be close in the feature space, while being far away across instances.
-Specifically, to reduce the effect of the high variance during training, we adopt a variant of PointInfoNCE~\cite{xie2020pointcontrast} and optimize one positive pair for each backpropagation step.
-Moreover, we follow the guiding strategy used in~\cite{jiang2021guided} by detaching the gradients of reference pixels to further reduce the training variance.
+\textbf{Contrastive learning of instance features.} From the instance feature field, we can predict a rendered instance feature $\mathcal{\hat{F_I}}$ for every pixel in each viewpoint.
+With the precomputed instance masks, we apply a variant of the PointInfoNCE~\cite{xie2020pointcontrast} contrastive learning algorithm on the rendered instance features, to encourage features within the same instance to be close while pushing away features from different instances, as shown in Fig.~\ref{fig:optimization-instance}.
+Specifically, for each image, we sample an \emph{anchor} pixel and a \emph{positive} pixel in every precomputed instance mask.
+Then, for each \emph{anchor} pixel, we additionally sample a set of \emph{negative} pixels in the same image, but outside the mask of the \emph{anchor}.
+To reduce the effect of the high variance during training, we follow the guiding strategy used in~\cite{jiang2021guided}, by detaching the gradients of \emph{positive} and \emph{negative} pixels.
 Therefore, our contrastive loss $\mathcal{L}_C$ reads as: